TigranZhamakochyan/power-outages-analysis/README.md

 The following cleaning steps were performed:

+1. **Loaded the Excel file with skiprows=5** to skip the metadata rows at the top of the raw file, then dropped the extra header row and the `variables` column that came with the original dataset format.

-1. **Combined date and time columns** into single `OUTAGE.START` and `OUTAGE.RESTORATION` timestamp columns, then dropped the original four separate columns.
+2. **Combined date and time columns** into single `OUTAGE.START` and `OUTAGE.RESTORATION` Timestamp columns by concatenating the date and time strings and parsing with `pd.to_datetime`.
+The original four separate date/time columns were then dropped.

-2. **Replaced 0 values with NaN** in `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW` since a duration or customer count of 0 is not physically meaningful.
+3. **Replaced 0 values with NaN** in `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW`.
+A value of 0 in these columns is not physically meaningful — an outage cannot last 0 minutes, and 0 customers affected or 0 MW lost indicates missing data rather than a true zero.

-3. **Converted `YEAR` to int and `MONTH` to Int64** to fix float dtype issues from the Excel import.
+4. **Converted `YEAR` to int and `MONTH` to Int64** to fix float dtype issues caused by the Excel import. `MONTH` uses nullable integer type to preserve NaN values.

-4. **Kept only relevant columns** — reduced from 56 columns to 22 most useful ones.
+5. **Kept only the 21 most relevant columns** I reduced it from the original 56 columns to those useful for analysis and modeling, including cause, climate, geographic, economic, and time-related features.

+These cleaning steps ensure that missing data is properly represented as NaN, that timestamps are usable for feature extraction, and that the DataFrame is focused on relevant information.

 Here is the head of the cleaned DataFrame: